Italian Recipe Book

 Gelatin Glaze

-• Soak gelatin leafs/sheet in water for 10 minutes.
+• Soak gelatin sheets in water for 10 minutes.

-• In a pan heat ½ cup water, 2 tbsp sugar and softened gelatin sheets till sugar and gelatin are completely dissolved, but NOT boiling.
+• In a pan heat ½ cup water, 2 tablespoon sugar and softened gelatin sheets till sugar and gelatin are completely dissolved, but NOT boiling.
 Let cool till room temperature.

 Assembling Crostata